JuanDiegoDC/hydejack-starter-kit/about.md

 title: About

 # Write a short (~150 characters) description of each blog post.
-# This description is used to preview the page on search engines, social media, etc.
+# Use this description to preview the page on search engines, social media, etc.
 description: >
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+    Hi, I'm Juan Diego!

 # You can show the description on the page by deleting this line:
 hide_description: true